-Camellia oil is a versatile beauty product that’s convenient to keep on hand.
-Use it to nourish and hydrate your skin, tame flyaways and frizz, and ward off wrinkles and aging.
+Camellia oil has been a favorite geisha beauty secret for ages, but you can also use the oil to nourish your hair and skin.
+Use it to hydrate your skin, tame flyaways and frizz, and fight wrinkles and aging.

-Now, enjoy your new skin and hair, and check back for more beauty tips and recipes.
+Now, enjoy your new skin and hair, and check back for more beauty recipes and skincare tips.

-Note: The ideas presented here do not substitute for medical advice.
+Note: The ideas presented here do not replace your doctor’s advice.
 Please consult your doctor before trying new products or starting a new skincare routine.

 - 3 Kakadu Plum Skincare Products You Need To Know About